 - Try to avoid being out and about and on your own, particularly after dark

 - Radiate confidence not vulnerability

 - Avoid taking shortcuts along dark alleys, through parks or wasteland.

 - Keep to the middle of the pavement away from car doors and hedges

 - Only use well lit, busy roads

 - Try to avoid waiting at isolated bus stops

-- Always carry some cash.
+- Always carry cash in case of emergency.